Here is your complete DIY travel guide to Mt Amuyao, one of the highest peaks in the Philippines!

 Sample Itinerary to Mt Amuyao

 Here is a sample itinerary to Mt Amuyao if you are coming from Manila.
-Depending on the situation, the schedules and fare can change.
+Depending on the situation, the schedules and fares can change.
 Further, you can always adjust to suit your plans and purpose.

 - 7:00 PM.
 Assembly at Coda Lines Bus Station, Cubao, Quezon City